burneystarke/ezazssh/README.md

 ## Troubleshooting

-### "SSH connection fails?"
+### SSH connection fails?

-Install the Azure CLI from [Microsoft's official guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+-Ensure you have installed the Azure CLI from [Microsoft's official guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
-Install the ssh extension `az extension add --name ssh`
+-Ensure you have installed the ssh extension `az extension add --name ssh` -Try connecting via the cli `az ssh vm --help` for more info

-### "No items."
+### No items.
 You may need to select a different subscription, or login to az cli with `az login`